Asha Ariel Aleia.All Rights Reserved.

 This property is rich in history.
 A woman who was born and lived her whole life in it still looks in spirit over it and will not hesitate to choose which bed you'll use while visiting her room and which one she'll take.
 You'll sense the children on the third floor and the soldiers in the front rooms and downstairs.
-In the basement and outdoors you will sense the Native Americans.
+In the basement and outdoors, you will sense the Native Americans.
 All around, as you walk outdoors, you'll know that there are many "dead" here.
-A home that has been caught in the crossroads of history and invites the bridge of healing today.
+A home that has been caught in the crossroads of history invites the bridge of healing today.

 Real-Life Ghosts' Stories